-Imperial Valley Campus administers winter and summer sessions for San Diego State University.
-Credit earned during the winter and summer is applicable to graduation and residence requirement; however, admission to the University is not required for winter and summer attendance.
+Imperial Valley Campus administers summer term for San Diego State University.
+Credit earned during the summer is applicable to graduation and residence requirement; however, admission to the University is not required for summer attendance.
 For further information contact the Cashier's Office at (760) 768-5514.